 The Mediterranean diet, especially the low-sugar, insulin-stabilizing version, has earned well-deserved hype for its positive effects on mood and mental health.

-Eat more of: vegetables, seafood, olive oil, legumes and low sugar fruits (raspberries, strawberries, blackberries, kiwis, and watermelon)
+Eat more of: whole grains, vegetables, seafood, olive oil, legumes and low-sugar fruits (raspberries, strawberries, blackberries, and kiwis)

-Eat less of: whole grains, high sugar fruits, and all alcohol (and because it can disrupt sleep, consider eliminating red wine and sugary mixed drinks altogether)
+Eat less of: high-sugar fruits and alcohol (and because it can disrupt sleep, consider eliminating red wine and sugary mixed drinks altogether)